talandis/laravel-formatter/readme.md

 ## Attention!
-This fork was made to support encoding and '@attributes' in xml, so that nodes (xml tags) could support attributes. _Any credits should go to the original author of this bundle._
+This form was made to support '@attributes' together with '@value'. _Any credits should go to the original authors._
 **Use at your own risk!**

 Formatter Bundle